jrask/lucene-lab/README.txt

  - Explain what lucene does
  - Short about Documents and Fields
- - Short about analyzers, tokenizers, indexing, queryParser
+ - Short about analyzers, tokenizers vs. filters, indexing, queryParser
  - Where does todays lab fit in indexing and search process [Some drawing here]